samrushing/caesure/README.md

 fun with the block chain
 ------------------------

 Rather than running a client, you can just start up python and play with the block database.
-Both the block database and wallet files are written in append-only mode, so it's safe to open them read-only from another process, even while the client is running.
+The block database is written in append-only mode, so it's safe to open it read-only from another process, even while the client is running.

-    $ python -i bitcoin.py -w wallet.bin
+    $ python -i bitcoin.py
     reading block headers...
     last block (135225): 0000000000000478bd4859949e91b44cc28e6a02e7bb2985df250751063e1d1f
     >>> db['0000000000000478bd4859949e91b44cc28e6a02e7bb2985df250751063e1d1f']